glll4678/Han-tsi-thng/README.md

 *Private Use Area, Code Point from: [BabelStone Fonts : BabelStone Han PUA](http://www.babelstone.co.uk/Fonts/PUA.html)

+##COPYRIGHT
+- Copyright © 2006 Google Corporation (Digitized data)
+- Copyright © 2008 The Android Open Source Project
+- Copyright © 2016 莊銘彥

 ##License

-- Copyright (C) 2006 Google Corporation (Digitized data)
-- Copyright (C) 2008 The Android Open Source Project
-- Copyright (C) 2016 Tsng Bing-gan

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

      http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software
+distributed under the License is distributed on an "AS IS" BASIS,
+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+See the License for the specific language governing permissions and
+limitations under the License.